booktoshi/doginals/README.md

 The programs and dependencies below are needed to run most Doginal protocols found within this repository.

-* Node.js through NVM Install
-1. Copy the curl command below to audit the download of Node.js
+1. Install Node.js through NVM Copy the curl command below to audit the download of Node.js
   ```
   curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.1/install.sh
   ```